 Envision an end state

 It's important to establish a rough vision of your end state before starting your migration efforts.
 The diagram below shows an on-premises starting point of infrastructure, applications, and data, which defines your digital estate.
 During the migration process, those assets are transitioned using one of the five migration strategies described in The five Rs of rationalization.

-Migration and modernization of workloads range from simple rehost ("lift and shift") migrations using infrastructure as a service (IaaS) capabilities that don't require code and app changes, through refactoring with minimal changes, to rearchitecting to modify and extend code and app functionality to take advantage of cloud technologies.
+Migration and modernization of workloads range from simple rehost (also called lift and shift) migrations using infrastructure as a service (IaaS) capabilities that don't require code and app changes, through refactoring with minimal changes, to rearchitecting to modify and extend code and app functionality to take advantage of cloud technologies.

 Cloud-native strategies and platform as a service (PaaS) strategies rebuild on-premises workloads using Azure platform offerings and managed services.
 Workloads that have equivalent fully managed software as a service (SaaS) cloud-based offerings can often be fully replaced by these services as part of the migration process.

 During the public preview of the Cloud Adoption Framework, this section of the framework emphasizes a rehost migration strategy.
 Although PaaS and SaaS solutions are discussed as alternatives when appropriate, the migration of virtual machine-based workloads using IaaS capabilities is the primary focus.